A fresh fruit tart made with a flaky, buttery crust, filled with vanilla bean pastry cream, and topped with fresh fruit.

-- In heavy bottomed pot, heat sugar, cornstarch, flour, salt, and milk over medium heat.
+- In a heavy-bottomed pot, heat sugar, cornstarch, flour, salt, and milk over medium heat.
 Bring to a slow rolling boil and let thicken.
 Continue to cook and stir until the mixture coats the back of a spoon.

-- While milk mixture is cooking, place egg yolks in small bowl.
-Temper egg yolks by spooning a small amount of hot milk into bowl.
+- While the milk mixture is cooking, place egg yolks in small bowl.
+Temper egg yolks by spooning a small amount of hot milk into a bowl.
 Keep stirring.

 I hope you love this Fresh Fruit Tart with Vanilla Pastry Cream.
 Let me know what you think on instagram at @modern_honey.
 Have a wonderful day, my friends! xo